KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 ```

 ## MiniKube log files:
 On the host (i.e. your work computer), minikube logs in `/tmp/minikube.INFO` and `/tmp/minikube.WARNING` files.
 These files are rotated each time minikube is stopped and started.
-So the above are basically symlinks to the latest files.
+So the above are basically symbolic links to the latest files.

 ```
 [kamran@kworkhorse ~]$ cd /tmp